aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/DSw1tBr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-	Refresh the osTicket site in your browse, observe the changes.
-This should now look like the image shown above
+	Refresh the osTicket site in your browser and NEVER click continue, observe the changes.
+This should now look like the image shown above.
 </p>
 <br />